Youtubers and TikTokers as role models: Children's preferences and underlying motivations*

 Bayırlı H., KÖKSAL H.

-Media International Australia, 2026 (SSCI, Scopus) identifier identifier
+Media International Australia, vol.199, no.1 Feature topic: uncovering youth-driven digital practices in a fluid and adaptive world, pp.199-216, 2026 (SSCI, Scopus) identifier identifier

-• Derginin Tarandığı İndeksler: Social Sciences Citation Index (SSCI), Scopus, Communication Abstracts, MLA - Modern Language Association Database
+• Journal Indexes: Social Sciences Citation Index (SSCI), Scopus, Communication Abstracts, MLA - Modern Language Association Database

-• Anahtar Kelimeler: digital socialisation, micro-celebrity, parasocial interaction, primary school children, role model preferences, role modelling process, role models
+• Keywords: digital socialisation, micro-celebrity, parasocial interaction, primary school children, role model preferences, role modelling process, role models

 Digital platforms have reshaped childhood socialisation by redirecting role model preferences towards online content creators.
 This shift necessitates a re-examination of socialisation processes, particularly in non-Western contexts where algorithmic media intersect with family-based value systems.
 Drawing on qualitative data from open-ended questionnaires with 100 primary school children in Türkiye, this study examines children's role model choices and underlying motivations.
 The findings reveal a functional differentiation in children's social worlds.
 Family members are selected as moral anchors for qualities such as honesty, care, responsibility and compassion.
 In contrast, digital micro-celebrities are admired for performative and aspirational attributes, including appearance, wealth, popularity and entertainment.
 These results indicate that digitalisation and media do not result in a wholesale erosion of traditional values but instead produce a negotiated compartmentalisation of moral and aspirational dimensions within children's everyday socialisation.